amandalin047/brainhack-ntu/README.md

 After it's done, type `pip list` (or `py -m pip list`) again.
 You should now see a long list of packages installed.

 ### Opening Jupyter Lab
-No we're ready to open your Jupyter Lab!
+Now we're ready to open your Jupyter Lab!
 Type
 ```
 jupyter-lab
 ```
 which will automatically open a browser tab (if it doesn't, copy and paste any one of the URLs, e.g., `http:/localhost:blahblahblah` into your browser search bar), and voila!
 There's your Jupyter Lab!
 Note also that you do not need the internet to run Jupyter; localhost refers to your device.

-Last step, open a new Jupyter notebook (in the Launcher, select "Pytnon 3 ipython kernel") and paste the following lines into the first cell, then hit Run:
+Last step, open a new Jupyter notebook (in the Launcher, select "Python 3 IPython kernel") and paste the following lines into the first cell, then hit Run:
 ```
 import mne
 import numpy as np